-SI. no Name Designation & nature of Employment Remuneration paid (per annum ₹ in lakhs) Qualifications & Experience Date of joining Age Previous Employer % of Equity shares held in the company(if any) as on March 31, 2018 Relation with Director or Manager if any 1.
-Prahaladbhai S. Patel Chairman, Managing Director & CEO 409.72 B.E (Civil) 28/08/2008 55 - 39.74% Spouse of Mrs. Shilpaben P. Patel and Father of Ms. Pooja P. Patel 2.
-Shilpaben P. Patel Whole Time Director 117.06 B.com 28/08/2008 51 - 14.40% Spouse of Mr. Prahaladbhai S. Patel and Mother of Ms. Pooja P. Patel b.
+SI.
+Name Designation Remuneration Qualifications Date of Age Previous % of Equity Relation with

+no & nature of paid (per & Experience joining Employer shares held in the Director or

+Employment annum company(if any) as Manager if any

+₹ in lakhs) on March 31, 2018

+1. Prahaladbhai S. Chairman, 409.72 B.E (Civil) 28/08/2008 55 - 39.74% Spouse of Mrs.

+Patel Managing Shilpaben P. Patel

+Director & CEO and Father of Ms.

+Pooja P. Patel

+2. Shilpaben P. Patel Whole Time 117.06 B.com 28/08/2008 51 - 14.40% Spouse of Mr.

+Director Prahaladbhai S.

+Patel and Mother

+of Ms. Pooja P.

+Patel

+b.
 There are no Employees employed throughout the financial year or part thereof, was in receipt of remuneration in that year which, in the aggregate, or as the case may be, at a rate which, in the aggregate, is in excess of that drawn by the managing director or whole-time director or manager and who holds by himself or along with his spouse and dependent children, not less than two percent of the equity shares of the company.

-Ahmedabad August 9, 2018 Prahaladbhai S. Patel Chairman & Managing Director (DIN: 00037633)
+Prahaladbhai S. Patel Chairman & Managing Director (DIN: 00037633)